Skip to Content

 There is plenty of action on these beaches and in the air around them.
 This is the Space Coast, after all, and with a little luck you might see a rocket launch.

-With luck, you might find a campsite or a cabin at Jetty Park.
-Most (but not all) of Cocoa’s hotel rooms are clustered around the pier area, which rocks during Spring Break.
+Look for a campsite or a cabin at Jetty Park.
+Most Cocoa Beach hotel rooms are in the pier area, which rocks during Spring Break.
 Compare prices on Hotels.com.

 Get your beach gear and souvenirs at world famous Ron Jon’s Surf Shop, one of at least five things to discover near Cocoa Beach.

-Hot Tip: Avoid the pier area and venture further south on A1A to Cocoa Beach’s real town center and “Coconuts Beach.”
+Hot Tip: Avoid the pier area and venture further south on A1A to “Coconuts Beach.”
+Get your beach souvenirs at Ron Jon’s Surf Shop, one of five things to discover near Cocoa Beach.

 Clearwater Beach

-Part of Clearwater’s undying appeal are two awesome beaches, Caladesi Island and Honeymoon Island.
+Part of Clearwater’s undying appeal are two other awesome beaches, Caladesi Island and Honeymoon Island.

 If you do come to Clearwater, bring your bicycle so you can enjoy one of Florida’s most appealing multi-use trails, the Pinellas Trail.

-Like many other beach hot spots in Florida, Clearwater’s hotel rates are eye-opening this year, so comparison shopping is critical if you hope to save money.
+Like many other beach hot spots in Florida, Clearwater’s hotel rates are eye-opening this year, so comparison shopping is critical if you hope to save a few bucks.
 Here’s a link to Hotels.com for Clearwater Beach.

 For the best camping near Clearwater and Tampa Bay, check out these 9 choice campgrounds.